senchandra/airflow-with-spark/README.md

 # airflow-with-spark
-Docker build files for airflow-with-spark along with a sample spark DAG and spark-submit job.
-Airflow runs end to end seamlessly with spark 2.4.8.
+Airflow with spark 2.4.8 with a sample DAG and spark-submit job.

 # Pre-requisites
 Docker and docker-compose should be installed